nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 Both of these method definitions seem sensible to me.

 Note that the type parameter `B` for `Cow` has a `ToOwned` bound on it.
 Does this help us resolve our earlier confusion with the `ToOwned` trait?
 Well, since `Cow` is a smart pointer type, it makes sense that it would implement `Deref` right?
 It's important that pointers can be dereferenced.
-Indeed, the docs say:

- > `Cow` implements `Deref`, which means that you can call
- > non-mutating methods directly on the data it encloses.
-If mutation
- > is desired, `to_mut` will obtain a mutable reference to an owned
- > value, cloning if necessary.

-The `Deref` impl is probably worth a peek, huh?
+The `Deref` impl for `Cow` is therefore probably worth a peek:

 ```rust
 impl<'a, B: ?Sized> Deref for Cow<'a, B> where B: ToOwned {